Gmugra/net.cactusthorn.config/yaml/README.md

 api 'net.cactusthorn.config:config-yaml:0.60'
 ```

+## OSGi
+This module-JAR is ready to use OSGi-bundle.
+But, you must also install the *config-core* and [snakeyaml](https://bitbucket.org/asomov/snakeyaml/src/master/) in the OSGi container, which are the OSGi-bundles themselves.

 ## LICENSE
 net.cactusthorn.config is released under the BSD 3-Clause license.
 See [LICENSE](https://github.com/Gmugra/net.cactusthorn.config/blob/main/LICENSE) file included for the details.